Gaussian Process-Gated Hierarchical Mixtures of Experts: Numerical Experiments

-Tables \ref{tab:regression_removed}, \ref{tab:classification_removed}, and \ref{tab:multi_removed} show the MSEs of regression, the accuracy of binary classification, and accuracy of multi-classification.
-The tables also include the number of samples $N$, the dimension of inputs $D_x$, and the dimension of outputs $D_y$.
-The averaged training times over five different folds for all data sets are also listed.
-The time duration for the training process was set not to be larger than 60 minutes.
-The sizes of the applied trees were specified by the numbers of all the inner nodes and leaves.
-The results of other tree-based benchmarks include C4.5, which corresponds to the univariate hard tree as well as LDT, which is an oblique multivariate hard tree.
-From the results, it is clear that our model outperforms all the other candidate tree-based models in terms of loss.
+{ First, we compare the results of our method with the tree-based GPs in regression, namely GP-BART and TGP.
+We note that our model holds advantages over GP-BART and TGP in terms of model structure and inference.
+The tree-based GP benchmarks used exact GPs, requiring the computation of inverse matrices of high dimensions.
+This approach becomes impractical when a leaf contains many samples, rendering the training time intolerable.
+Consequently, these methods are best suited for scarce data sets.
+Additionally, they applied pure MCMC approaches for inference, offering precision but at the expense of slower execution.} {Moreover, while these tree-based GP benchmarks primarily focus on explaining paths, our model goes a step further by providing explanations for the models located on the leaves. }

+{ We conducted the unequal variance (Welch) t-test among all the models.
+The bolded results indicate that our method outperforms half of the other models significantly.
+From Table \ref{tab:regression_removed}, our model outperforms the benchmarks on CON data in both MSEs and training times.
+This is noteworthy, considering that the benchmarks are theoretically expected to be more precise due to their MCMC approaches.
+Referring to Table \ref{tab:regression_time}, it is evident that the benchmarks struggle to train large data sets efficiently.
+For ABA and ADD, the benchmarks took approximately one minute to run one iteration.
+The default setting requires 1,500 iterations until burn-in and 3,500 iterations to completion, requiring over two days.
+Note that in Table 3, tree sizes cannot be obtained from the GP-BART model's outputs. }

+{ From the results in Tables \ref{tab:classification_removed} and \ref{tab:multi_removed}, } it is clear that our model outperforms all the other tree-based models in terms of loss.
 For example, for the RIN data set, the accuracy of the BHME candidates is only around $77\%$, while our model improves it to over $98\%$ for the same size of trees.
 Further, our tree is smaller in size than the benchmark trees in about 80\% of the cases.
-We applied the unequal variance (Welch) t-test between GPHME and BHME.
 We did not include the ordinary decision tree models \cite{irsoy2014budding} in the Welch t-tests because the variances of their estimates are not provided.
-The results shown in bold in Tables \ref{tab:regression_removed}, \ref{tab:classification_removed}, and \ref{tab:multi_removed} are the instances where our method was significantly better.
 The benchmark results are of trees reported in \cite{irsoy2012soft,irsoy2014budding}.
 However, the authors of these papers did not provide variances of the estimates.